Has wrestling taken advantage of no sports?

-Last week we looked at how the COVID-19 pandemic has affected pro wrestling.

-One aspect, however, that has not garnered a lot of attention has been whether the pro wrestling world has taken advantage of being the lone sport available on TV for the entire stretch since things were shut down in March.
+One aspect of the COVID-19 pandemic that has not garnered a lot of attention has been whether the pro wrestling world has taken advantage of being the lone sport available on TV for the entire stretch since things were shut down in March.

 Sure, there have been several boxing cards on ESPN and the UFC has started running shows again, but WWE and AEW have been at it nonstop since each were deemed “essential” by Florida government officials.